GoogleCloudPlatform/gke-enterprise-mt/examples/cluster/README.md

   to request higher quotas (which may require making a small payment).
 * Create a parent [GCP folder](https://cloud.google.com/resource-manager/docs/creating-managing-folders).
 Everything will be created under this folder for easier management and separation from other GCP projects.
+* If you need a service account to run terraform under, you may create a project under this folder with the following APIs enabled.
+  - `cloudresourcemanager.googleapis.com`
+  - `cloudbilling.googleapis.com`
+  - `serviceusage.googleapis.com`
+  - `iam.googleapis.com`
+  - `container.googleapis.com`
+  Then create a service account in that project with the following roles.
+  - `roles/resourcemanager.projectCreator`
+  - `roles/billing.projectManager`
+  Go into your billing account management and add the service account as a Billing Account Adminstrator (under Permissions in Account Management).
-* Export credentials for terraform to run under.
+* Export credentials for terraform to run under into `GOOGLE_CREDENTIALS`.
 For example, if you used a service account `account@somedomain.com` with appropriate permissions to manage the parent folder, execute the following.
 ```
 gcloud iam service-accounts keys create --iam-account account@somedomain.com creds.json
 export GOOGLE_CREDENTIALS=$(< cred.json)